-With the following linguistic variables: C: Close M: Medium L: Large Z: Zero PA: Positive Average PL: Positive Large NL: Negative Large NA: Negative Average position and finishes when the robot reached the target or strikes the limits of its environment.
+With the following linguistic variables: S: Small, M: Medium, B: Big, Z: Zero, PB: Positive Big, PS: Positive Small, NB: Negative Big, NS: Negative Small.

+During the learning phase, the robot receives the same reinforcement values that used in the previous section.
+In order to optimize the used navigation controller, the initial positions are selected randomly, where each episode starts with a random position and finishes when the robot reached the target or strikes the limits of its environment.
 For each rule, 3 conclusions are proposed.
-After a training time, the robot chooses for each rule the conclusion corresponding to the best Q-function $q[i, j]{i=1}^N$.
+After a training time, the robot chooses for each rule the conclusion corresponding to the best Q-function $q[i,j]{i=1}^N$.